chaaz/versio/README.md

 # Versio

-Versio (pronounced _vir_-zee-oh) is a simple command-line version management tool, which reads and writes versions of your projects for you.
-It also can scan your conventional commits to calculate the next best version, build release notes (a.k.a. changelog), and create GitHub Releases.
+Versio (pronounced _vir_-zee-oh) is a simple tool to manage the progression of a project.
+It intelligently reads and writes project versions, updates version numbers based on conventional commits, generates changelogs, and publishes the project to a variety of distribution targets.

+Versio is especially intelligent when dealing with monorepos, allowing not only individual control of each project within the repo, but also managing dependencies and references among them.

 ## Quick Start